steveculshaw/Fantasy-Companion/README.md

 Version: 0.3.29 bring in rest of world actions, next EDGES

-Version: 0.3.30 bring in rest of world actions, next
+Version: 0.3.30 fix the error in the init.js